Théophile Gautier: Life and times

 Gautier was a celebrated abandonné (one who yields or abandons himself to something) of the Romantic Ballet, writing several scenarios, the most famous of which is Giselle, whose first interpreter, the ballerina Carlotta Grisi, was the great love of his life.
-When Carlotta rebuffed him, he began a longterm relationship and had two daughters with her sister Ernestina, a singer.
+When Carlotta rebuffed him, he began a long-term relationship and had two daughters with her sister Ernestina, a singer.

 Absorbed by the 1848 Revolution, Gautier wrote almost one hundred articles, equivalent to four large books, within nine months in 1848.
 In his essay La République de l'avenir, he celebrated the advent of the new republic and the onward march of individual liberty.
 Gautier experienced a prominent time in his life when the original romantics such as Hugo, François-René de Chateaubriand, Alphonse de Lamartine, Alfred de Vigny and Alfred de Musset were no longer actively participating in the literary world.
 His prestige was confirmed by his role as director of Revue de Paris from 1851 to 1856.
 During this time, Gautier left La Presse and became a journalist for Le Moniteur universel, finding the burden of regular journalism quite unbearable and "humiliating".
 Nevertheless, Gautier acquired the editorship of the influential review L’Artiste in 1856.
 It is in this review that Gautier publicized Art for art's sake doctrines through many editorials.

 The 1860s were years of assured literary fame for Gautier.
 Although he was rejected by the French Academy three times (1867, 1868, 1869), Charles-Augustin Sainte-Beuve, the most influential critic of the day, set the seal of approval on the poet by devoting no less than three major articles in 1863 to reviews of Gautier's entire published works.
 In 1865, Gautier was admitted into the prestigious salon of Princess Mathilde Bonaparte, cousin of Napoleon III and niece to Bonaparte.
 The Princess offered Gautier a sinecure as her librarian in 1868, a position that gave him access to the court of Napoleon III.

 Elected in 1862 as chairman of the Société Nationale des Beaux-Arts, he was surrounded by a committee of important painters: Eugène Delacroix, Pierre Puvis de Chavannes, Édouard Manet, Albert-Ernest Carrier-Belleuse and Gustave Doré.